 - 1 tablespoon melted butter for greasing the bowl

 - 1 teaspoon garlic salt or to taste Can be substituted with garlic powder and salt

 - dry cilantro Optional

-- 1 Egg + 1 tablespoon water beaten well
+- 1 Egg + 1 tablespoon water, beaten well or Milk

 In a bowl of a stand mixer, add warm water + yeast + sugar.
 Mix and keep aside for 10 minutes.